Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 Suppose that $T$ belongs to the exterior half-plane of $S,U$ (which is equivalent to saying that $S,T,U$ are met in that order when following the branch $\calB$).
 Then, applying the previous property to $(S,T)$ and $(T,U)$, we get that the exterior focus has to belong to the corner chamber that touches $T$.

-Let us now look at the interior focus of $\calB$.
+We now consider the interior focus of $\calB$.
 By convexity of $\calB$, the corner chambers are disjoint from the interior of the convex hull of $\calB$, which by definition contains its interior focus.
 The result follows. \end{proof}

 We can now prove Proposition \ref{prop:uniqueness}.